Vivek0712/speech-bci-classification/README.md

 - Classify the data using Classification models
     - Use Automated Machine Learning to get the best preprocessing and classifier model
     - Other classifier models - Linear Discriminant Analysis (LDA)

+ Dataset :

+- We have used Inner speech dataset by OpenNeuro.
+Data were acquired using BioSemi ActiveTwo high resolution biopotential measuring system.​
+- Channels - 128 active EEG and 8 active EOG/EMG​
+- Resolution - 28 bits, Sampling rate -1024 Hz​
+- This dataset contains ten healthy right-handed participants with mean age 34.

 RESULTS: